defold/doc/docs/en/manuals/label.md

 ## Alignment

-By setting the pivot you can change the adjust mode for the text.
+By setting the pivot you can change the alignment mode for the text.

 *Center*
 : If the pivot is set to `Center`, `North` or `South`, the text is center-aligned.